 - The effect was overwhelming.

-- Racial categories are hyphenated in all uses: African American, Asian-American, Indian-American, etc.
+- Racial categories are not hyphenated: African American, Asian American, Indian American, etc.

-- Native American and American Indian refer to indigenous populations and are not hyphenated.
+- Native American and American Indian refer to indigenous populations.
+See Native American entry.

 - The student turned 21.

 The forms shown are the feminine, masculine, feminine plural and masculine plural.
 When referring to more than one gender, use alumni.
 Do not shorten to alum.

 - He is an alumnus of the University of Idaho.

 - She is an alumna of the University of Idaho.